CloudLabsAI-Azure/Power-Platform-Admin-in-a-day/Administration-and-Governance/M04-HOL-Managed-Environments.md

    ![](images/M04/E1T2.2S5-0605.png)

-1. (Optional) Since we have not created any nor have any data policies which are applied to the entire tenant, this page will prompt you to create a new data policy.
+1. (Optional) Since we have not created any nor have any data policies that are applied to the entire tenant, this page will prompt you to create a new data policy.
 Feel free to create a policy named DLP 1, which blocks the SQL server connector with a scope of all environments.
 The policy will then appear on the filtered view.

 <!--
 ### Task 2.3: Feature 3 - Usage Insights

 Usage insights provide insights about your managed environments via a weekly digest provided to administrators.
-This includes analytics of the top apps in the managed environments, the most impactful makers, and inactive resources which can be cleaned up safely.
+This includes analytics of the top apps in the managed environments, the most impactful makers, and inactive resources that can be cleaned up safely.
 For this to operate, tenant-level analytics must be enabled, which was enabled in a previous tenant for this module.

 >**Note:** You will not receive a weekly digest in this course, as the digest is delivered at the end of the business week.
 The images below are examples of the digest.